 Limoncello is Italy’s iconic sweet, yellow-colored liqueur bursting with an intense lemon flavor.
-For many of us, sipping a glass of chilled Limoncello at the end of a meal is as much a ritual as drinking moka coffee first thing in the morning.
-What’s more, when traveling around Italy you’ll often be offered a complimentary glass of limoncello as an after-meal digestif in many restaurants.
+For many of us, sipping a glass of chilled Limoncello at the end of a meal is as much a ritual as drinking coffee first thing in the morning.
+What’s more, when traveling around Italy you’ll often be offered a complimentary glass of Limoncello as an after-meal digestif in many restaurants.

 History of Limoncello

 The most accredited source (i.e. Federvini, the Italian federation of producers, exporters and importers of wines and spirits) locates the birthplace of Limoncello in a small inn on the island of Capri, where back in the early 20th century a local lady named Maria Antonia Farace looked after a lush citrus grove.
-It is said that after World War II her grandson opened a restaurant that served a delicious lemon liqueur made using one of his nonna’s old recipes.
+After World War II her grandson opened a restaurant that served a delicious lemon liqueur made using one of his nonna’s old recipes.
 Then, in 1988, Maria Antonia’s great-grandson Massimo Canale established a small artisanal production of the yellow liqueur and registered the first official Limoncello trademark.

 In all truth, Amalfi and Sorrento have equally captivating tales involving fishermen drinking Limoncello to fight the cold and monks doing shots of the yellow liqueur in between prayers.
 We’ll probably never know the real story, but hey, all these legends make Limoncello even more intriguing, don’t you think?!